mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

   summarise(x = median(x),
             y = median(y))
 ```
 Finally we can create a plot with the MDS solution.
-Not how the _geom_label_repel_ layer uses the _df_genres_ as data, instead of the movies themselves:
+I've used the **[ggrepel](https://cran.r-project.org/web/packages/ggrepel/vignettes/ggrepel.html)** library for it's _geom_label_repel_ function to create the non-overlapping labels.
+Note how the _geom_label_repel_ layer uses the _df_genres_ as data, instead of the movies themselves:
 ```r
 ggplot(df_mds_nonmetric, aes(x, y)) +
   geom_label_repel(data = df_genres,